agronholm/apscheduler/docs/index.rst

 :class:`~apscheduler.triggers.simple.SimpleTrigger`,
 :class:`~apscheduler.triggers.interval.IntervalTrigger` and
 :class:`~apscheduler.triggers.cron.CronTrigger`.
-You don't normally use these directly, however.
-The scheduler has shortcut methods for these built-in triggers, as discussed in the next section.
+You don't normally use these directly, since the scheduler has shortcut methods for these built-in triggers, as discussed in the next section.